From stampedes at Walmart to brawls at Target, these horrific stories explain why the Black Friday death count keeps rising each year.

-Black Friday is one of the biggest shopping events of the year.
-On the day after Thanksgiving, shoppers looking for major bargains line up at shopping malls nationwide and wait patiently until the stores open for their chance to buy new products for a fraction of the price.
-It’s shocking, though, how often this ends in a tally of Black Friday deaths.
+Black Friday is more than one of the biggest shopping events of the year: It’s a frenzy.
+On the day after Thanksgiving, shoppers looking for major bargains line up at malls nationwide and wait patiently until the stores open for their chance to buy new products for a fraction of the normal price.
+The ensuing chaos has gotten so bad that it’s left a trail of Black Friday deaths in its wake.

 The first recorded use of the term “Black Friday” was on September 24, 1869, and it had nothing to do with shopping — it was dubbed as such due to the crash of the U.S. gold market.